hammerheim-game/hammerheim-rules/8-scenarios.md

 ```
 ```
 ##### Set-Up
 Players use the normal warband set-up rules.
-Special deployment may not be used for this scenario, as whatever they think they have scouted probably will probably have changed by the time their comrades arrive.
+Special deployment may not be used for this scenario, as whatever they think they have scouted will probably have changed by the time their comrades arrive.

 ##### Starting the game
 Each player rolls a D6 to determine who goes first.
 Play proceeds clockwise around the table.